vyrjana/DearEIS/index.md

 **Note that the full name needs to be typed in for the command to be found!**

+## How to use

+[There are several tutorials](https://vyrjana.github.io/DearEIS/tutorials/) that cover the basics of how to get started with using various parts of DearEIS.

 ## API documentation

 [The API documentation can be found here](https://vyrjana.github.io/DearEIS/api).